TalkingParents. A communication platform for co-parents. Sign in Open navigation

 Long-distance parenting plans are going to look different than traditional co-parenting plans.
 First, visitation will be more complicated.
 It is essential to provide regular access for the parent and child to see one another.
 This means that both parents will likely need to make travel arrangements and coordinate the logistics in both homes.
 As a pamphlet from the Arizona courts describes in its long-distance parenting section, there are additional considerations that co-parents should include in a parenting plan in these cases:

-Custody X Change offers several examples of how parents can divide custody and visitation schedules for long-distance parenting relationships.
+Depending on the distance between co-parents, some common custody schedules with uneven splits or longer durations can work.
 Contacting your lawyer to build a parenting plan that suits your needs and that are specific to your co-parenting situation is essential to your success.

 Child video calling